 Recertify every three years.

-Agree for B Lab to make available the Company’s B Impact Report, basic Profile information, and any additional disclosures, as required, on www.bcorporation.net, B Analytics, and other B Lab affiliated websites (i.e., B Lab and Sistema B Global Partner websites).
+Agree for B Lab to make available the Company’s B Impact Report, basic Profile information, and any additional disclosures, as required, on www.bcorporation.net, and other B Lab affiliated websites (i.e., B Lab and Sistema B Global Partner websites).
 There are additional transparency requirements for certain wholly-owned or majority-owned subsidiaries, and certain public companies.

 B Corporations incorporate stakeholder consideration into their legal structures to create long-term value for shareholders and stakeholders.
 Companies must meet the appropriate legal requirement within the timelines stated in the Agreement as a requirement of certification.
 The company’s legal requirement, and the timeline for the process, will be determined by company structure, and jurisdiction of formation.
 Please refer to the Legal Requirement Tool to see the applicable legal pathway for your company, and Appendix D of the Agreement for more information about the legal requirement (including the company’s obligations if B Lab does not yet have a legal framework in its jurisdiction) and timelines for adoption of the legal requirement.